dhk486/dhk486.github.io/projects/fishGame.md

 ## Project Summary

 This **_Aloha Fish Master_** project was a group assignment I completed during the ICS 211 course at Kapiolani Community College in Fall 2023.
 Each team member was responsible for developing an Object-Oriented Class hierarchy representing Hawaiian fish families.
 We were given the **_I'a_** abstract superclass and tasked with implementing three specific fish families: **_'Ama'ama Family, Weke Family, and Uhu Family_**.
 The project culminated in a two-player, text-based fishing tournament game that utilized the **_I'a_* object classes.
 My role focused on implementing the **_Uhu Family_**, which included the **_Ohua Class, Panuhunuhu Class, and Uhu Class_**.
-Additionally, I designed the project poster.
+Additionally, I was responsible to design the project poster.
+As out fish game is a text-based, I designed pixel art poster.

 <hr>